Chickens & Housing - Frequently Asked Questions

 Chickens need to take in grit to help digest their food.
 The sharp flint grit helps to grind down the food the hens eat because as everyone knows, chickens don't have teeth (hence the term 'as rare as hens teeth'!).

-If your hens free-range then it is likely that they already get enough grit in their diet, but if they are confined to a run you should provide a Poultry Flint Grit and Oyster Shell, this can be bought as either a Mixed Poultry Grit or separately (see Grit & Oystershell for options).
+If your hens free-range then it is likely that they already get enough grit in their diet through scratching the ground.
+However, if they are confined to a run you should provide a Poultry Flint Grit and Oyster Shell, this can be bought as either a Mixed Poultry Grit or separately (see Grit & Oystershell for options).

 Oyster Shell provides soluble calcium - they need calcium to form the shells on their eggs so if they are calcium deficient you will get soft eggs or eggs with no shell.
 This will help them lay hard-shelled eggs and is an essential part of their diet.
 Some poultry feeds already include a mix of grit and shell e.g. Smallholder Super Mixed Corn.